yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 New setting “Do not show APIs with tags” added to the API Catalog menu options .
 Supports * and ? wildcards.
 It is very powerful when used with the ”Show APIs with tags” setting.

+**OAS 3 Support**

+We have integrated with the swagger.io UI component to bring the standardised look & feel of swagger.io right into the core of API Portal.
+With additional configurations added on top of the basic integration , there is now more control than ever over your favourite Swagger interface.
+OAS 3 support is now enabled.

 ## Important changes